 DBRS Ratings GmbH (DBRS Morningstar) confirmed its AAA ratings on the Obligations Foncières (OF) outstanding under the CAFFIL SCF (CAFFIL, Caisse Française de Financement Local, or the Issuer) Public Sector Covered Bonds Programme (the Programme).
-At the same time, DBRS Morningstar discontinued its ratings on five series that had matured.
-The rating actions follow the completion of a full review of the Programme.
+The confirmation follows the completion of a full review of the Programme.

 The ratings are based on the following analytical considerations: